 Micro-influencers are everyday consumers with significant social media followings.
 Although their reach may be limited when compared to their macro-influential counterparts, studies have found that they tend to get higher engagement rates and more interaction.

-Be Mindful of the Budget
+9. But Be Mindful of Your Budget

 Negotiate influencer prices.
 While it’s safe to base everything on the rate card, it’s still recommended to small talk your way around your campaign’s cost.